Table of Contents

 I have not checked the availability and price of the gear oils which some cyclists and mechanics regard as suitable for lubricating bike chains.

-Dirt sticks to motor oil, and oil sticks to clothing and skin when the rider contacts the chain or the chain flings lube.
+- Adhesion – dirt sticks to motor oil, and oil sticks to clothing and skin when the rider contacts the chain or the chain flings lube.
 Motor oil can only be removed from a chain with detergents or mineral spirits.
 Cleaning an oily chain can involve removing the chain from the bike frame.
-Other/related disadvantages:

 - having to buy a whole quart, and store it for months or years,